Privacy Policy

 | Run the core app (fatigue engine, workout history, progress) | Fitness + body data (§2.2) | Explicit consent (Art.
 6(1)(a) + Art.
 9(2)(a)) | Consent (LGPD Art.
 7(I), Art.
 11(I)); consent (DPDPA §6); consent (PIPEDA Principle 3) |

-| Maintain your account | Account data (§2.1) | Performance of a contract (Art.
-6(1)(b)) | Execution of contract (LGPD Art.
-7(V)); consent (DPDPA §6); consent (PIPEDA) |
+| Maintain your account, sync across devices, enforce export and deletion rights, enforce age threshold | Account data (§2.1) | Performance of a contract (Art.
+6(1)(b)) — an account is required to provide the Service and to fulfil our obligations under §8 (rights) | Execution of contract (LGPD Art.
+7(V)); contract performance (DPDPA §7(a)); necessary for fulfilment of contract (PIPEDA Principle 3) |

 | Keep the app stable and secure | Stability telemetry (§2.3) | Legitimate interest (Art.
 6(1)(f)) — "ensuring security and continuity" | Legitimate interest (LGPD Art.
 7(IX)); legitimate use (DPDPA §7); implied consent for safeguarding (PIPEDA) |